World of Warcraft: The War Within: A Knife's Edge

-Still hunting for Xal'atath, Alleria meets with her ethereal mentor Locus-Walker, who requests that she abandon her search and travel with him to the remnants of K'aresh, the destroyed homeworld of the ethereals and the brokers.
-He explains that the Shadowguard are planning to use the Dark Heart to revive the Void Lord Dimensius the All-Devouring, an immensely powerful cosmic being that was responsible for K'aresh's destruction.
+Still hunting for Xal'atath, Alleria meets with her ethereal mentor, Locus-Walker, who requests that she abandon her search and travel with him to the remnants of K'aresh, the destroyed homeworld of the ethereals and the brokers.
+He explains that the Shadowguard are planning to use the Dark Heart to revive Dimensius the All-Devouring, a powerful Void Lord that was responsible for K'aresh's destruction.
 They arrive in Tazavesh, the broker capital previously located in the Shadowlands, and ally with the K'aresh Trust, a coalition of ethereals and brokers seeking to reclaim the remaining fragment of their world.
 The Shadowguard soon assaults the city, but they are repelled with the help of Locus-Walker's mysterious ally, whom Alleria is surprised to learn is Xal'atath.
 She reveals to Alleria that thousands of years prior, she served as the Harbinger of Dimensius and betrayed him to free herself from his service.
 Xal'atath then allied with the Ravel, a secret collective that included Locus-Walker, and together they used powerful artifacts known as the Reshii Ribbons to survive K'aresh's destruction.
 Despite feeling betrayed that her mentor would keep this knowledge from her, Alleria reluctantly agrees to work with her sworn enemy temporarily.

 To stop Dimensius from being revived, Alleria, Locus-Walker, and Xal'atath set out to collect each of the Reshii Ribbons from the remaining members of the Ravel.
 With Locus-Walker already in possession of one, they visit the broker Ve'nari, leader of the K'aresh Trust, to retrieve another.
 They aid Ve'nari by defending her eco-dome from a Shadowguard incursion, and in return, she gives them her Reshii Ribbon.
 To further incite distrust between Alleria and Locus-Walker, Xal'atath informs Alleria that the Ravel willingly destroyed their already doomed world using the combined power of the Reshii Ribbons in an attempt to kill Dimensius and preserve their species, causing a frustrated Alleria to leave.
 Locus-Walker and Xal'atath then head to another eco-dome only to find a member of the Ravel dead, their Reshii Ribbon stolen, and the eco-dome destroyed.
 They quickly discover that the Wastelanders, a faction of ethereals who previously worshipped K'aresh's Worldsoul and now oppose the Ravel, were responsible for taking the Reshii Ribbon.
-Xal'atath meets with their leader Soul-Scribe and convinces her to help stop the Shadowguard from reviving Dimensius by showing the Wastelanders an echo of K'aresh's Worldsoul.
+Xal'atath meets with their leader, Soul-Scribe, and convinces her to join them by showing the Wastelanders an echo of K'aresh's Worldsoul.